Section Navigation

 The Cam Academy Trust strongly supports the training of new teachers to become qualified members of the teaching profession.
-It does this through its extensive and significant role as a leading part of the Cambridge Teaching Schools Network.
+It does this through its extensive and significant role as a leading part of the Cambridge Teaching Schools Network, incorporating Essex Primary SCITT (EPS).
 Full details about this are on the CTSN website.

 CTSN SCITT is an initial teacher training provider which works with over 80 schools in the region, including those in the Cam Academy Trust, to train over 120 trainee teachers in one of 17 secondary subjects or primary education each year.
 Between over 80% of which go on to teach within the region.
 It began teacher training under the CTSN banner in 2010.

 As a school-based provider of initial teacher training, the CTSN SCITT is very much grounded in the life of its local schools.
-Our tutors on the course are expert, practising teachers and, from the beginning of the course, trainees will spend four days a week in school and attend Core Training on the remaining, either in Cambridge or Bury St Edmunds.
+Our tutors on the course are expert, practising teachers and, from the beginning of the course, trainees will spend four days a week in school and attend Core Training on the remaining, either in Cambridge West Suffolk or Essex.NB: Part-time trainees spend 1.5 days in school in their first year plus core traiing and 2.5 days in school during their second year.

-It offers both full-time and part-time non-salaried courses which lead to the awards of Qualified Teacher Status (QTS) plus PGCE (with the Anglia Ruskin University).
-We also offer salaried courses which lead to Qualified Teacher Status (QTS) only.
+It offers both full-time and part-time non-salaried courses which lead to the awards of Qualified Teacher Status (QTS) plus and option to complete a PGCE (with the Anglia Ruskin University).
+It also offers salaried courses which lead to Qualified Teacher Status (QTS) only.

 “You will create lives as teachers.
 You will build up, develop and educate young people and you will create their lives.
 What a wonderful privilege and responsibility that is…